-Also, if you are planning on spending the day at the beach sometimes it’s worth going to one of the beach clubs in Tulum?
-Not all of them charge a small fortune, many of them you just have a minimum spend.
-I wrote a whole blog post on the best beach clubs in Tulum you can read here.
+Also, if you plan on spending the day at Tulum beach, it may be worth paying for some beach clubs in Tulum.
+Thankfully, not all charge a small fortune—many have a minimum spend.
+I wrote a whole blog post on the best beach clubs in Tulum, which you can read here.

 A note on privilege…

 I can’t write this post about the best Tulum Mexico beach without mentioning it’s much easier for me (a white European woman) to access a Tulum beach than it might be for a person of color, especially a local Mexican.
 Why?
 Most of the time, I can just walk right on through the hotels and resorts, and most of the time, no one questions me.
 However, when I’ve tried to do this with my Mexican friends, whether we’re successful has been hit or miss.